HackYourFutureBelgium/Mentor-guide/roles/teaching-assistant.md

       <td style="text-align:left">
         <p>As a teaching assistant you are uniquely placed to give active feedback
           to your lead teacher.
-Never be afraid to ask the teacher to explain again if you think the students don&#x2019;t understand a topic or to offer extra clarification.
-Wherever possible, feedback to the teacher on how the students you&#x2019;re interacting with are doing.</p>
+Never be afraid to ask the teacher to explain again if you think the students don't understand a topic or to offer extra clarification.
+Wherever possible, feedback to the teacher on how the students you're interacting with are doing.</p>
         <p>Additionally, we encourage feedback on the lesson itself.
 We try to foster
-          a community of growth and education for everyone at CodeYourFuture - not just our students.</p>
+          a community of growth and education for everyone at HackYourFuture - not just our students.</p>
       </td>
     </tr>